GillLV/GillLV/README.md

 ## Hi there 👋

+Just a place for me to explore some things.
+I like logic and math and complicated systems that make my brain go brrrrrrrrr.

+C++ since 2020 | Python is cool I guess
 <!--
 **GillLV/GillLV** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.